BenMekkiMouad/benmekkimouad/README.md

 # 👋 Hi, I'm Mouad Ben Mekki!

-🎯 **Mission:** Innovating with code to solve problems, inspire change, and build a better future.

----

-## 🌟 About Me

 I'm a **Software Developer** and **Tech Enthusiast** with 5+ years of experience building modern, impactful applications.
 I specialize in **PHP (Laravel)**, **React**, **Django**, and **AI solutions** while staying inspired by environmental and educational projects.